deepanshs/mrsimulator/docs/user_guide/method/method.rst

     event = SpectralEvent(fraction=1,transition_query={"ch1':{"P":[-1]}})

-When this generic TransitionQuery is combined with multi-site SpinSystem object, it must first expand its SymmetryQuery into an intermediate set of spin-system-specifc symmetry queries, as illustrated in the table below.
+To a TransitionQuery object, all Sites with the isotope associated with ``ch1`` are "indistinguishable."
+Recall that ``ch1`` is associated with the first isotope in the list of isotope strings assigned to the Method attribute ``channels``.
+If that first isotope string is "1H", then when this TransitionQuery is combined with a SpinSystem object with three protons, it must first expand its SymmetryQuery into an intermediate set of spin-system-specifc symmetry queries, illustrated by each row in the table below.

 .. list-table::
    :widths: 25 25 25 25